Getting started

 • Data saver - the lowest data and battery use, at the cost of noticeably lower sound quality.
 A good option on weak internet or an older phone.

-Connection type: direct connections or relay tree?
+Connection type: direct connections, relay tree, or relay server?

 Direct connections - every listener connects straight to your device.
 The simplest mode, but with many listeners it puts a heavy load on your phone or computer and your internet connection.
 Recommended only for a small audience.